 You may think of tea as a sore throat remedy, but you can also use it to give dry hair a natural shine.
 Use a quart of warm, unsweetened tea (freshly brewed or instant) as a final rinse after your regular shampoo.
 Tea can enhance hair color, so make sure to use a tea that works with your hair color.
 Blondes should use chamomile tea; black tea may darken their tresses.
 Brunettes should use black tea to enhance shine and enrich color.

 Whip up an apple cider vinegar mask

 This is how to repair damaged hair with apple cider vinegar (a must-have in everyone’s home).
 Put the life back into your limp or damaged hair with this terrific home remedy: Combine 1 teaspoon apple cider vinegar with 2 tablespoons olive oil and 3 egg whites, then rub the mix into your dry hair.
-Keep your hair covered for about a half hour using plastic wrap or a shower cap, then shampoo and rinse.
+Keep your hair covered for about a half-hour using plastic wrap or a shower cap, then shampoo and rinse.

 The thing here is that for a hair to grow back after a burn injury has been sustained depends on the damage it has caused the scalp.
 Burnt hair is gone, it cannot come back.
-All you need to do is to remove part entirely and focus on treating the hair in order to return it back to normal shape.
+All you need to do is to remove part entirely and focus on treating the hair to return it to normal shape.

 Why does burnt hair smell so bad?
 The keratin in our hair contains large amounts of cysteine, a sulfur-containing amino acid.
 The sulfur is released and sticks to your nostril as it gets burnt.